Tips for new councillors

 Don’t get pressured into answering questions immediately; there’s nothing wrong with taking time to make sure you have the information you need to respond.
 Off-the-cuff, ill-informed answers can often cause more problems than they solve.

-There’ll be times when you have to compromise.
+There’ll be times when you must compromise.
 So be strategic and identify the issues you’re willing to compromise on.
 You can’t win every debate.

 Remember, you’re not alone.
 A good support network will greatly assist you in your first months.
 If you’re having problems in your new role, talk to other new councillors as they’re probably experiencing similar difficulties.